john-blackburn/preprocessor/README.md

 preprocessor.exe infile.c [-Ddefine[=val]] [-Ipath] [-FIheader.h] [-check] [-flatten] [-dependencies]
 ```

 If `-check` is specified then, after preprocessing the file, the MSVC preprocessor is called on the same file and the two postprocessed files are compared (ignoring white space differences).
 A success or fail message is output.
-If using -check you must run the above command in the "x64 native tools command prompt for VS2019" so that the program can run cl.exe.
+If using -check you must run the above command in the "x64 native tools command prompt for VS2019" so that the program can run `cl.exe`.

 -flatten and -dependencies specify using the corresponding mode as described above.
 If neither is specified the "full" mode is used (check only makes sense for the "full" mode)